openstack-atlas/atlas-lb/README.md

     `./bin/debug.sh`

 4. If atlas is properly started, it should have created the necessary database tables for you.

-Seed the 'openstack_atlas' database with some fake data (cluster, hosts, virtual ips, etc.).
-A sample for testing is here: atlas-lb/core-api/core-public-web/src/deb/contrib/db/ directory
+   * Seed the 'loadbalancing' database with some fake data.
+A sample for testing is here: atlas-lb/core-api/core-public-web/src/deb/contrib/db/ directory.

+   * If your adapter is relying on the default strategy for managing its devices (extending LoadBalancerAdapterBase), also seed the 'loadbalancingadapter' database with some fake data (your vips, your devices, etc.).
+A sample for testing used by the netscaler adapter can be found here: ./core-adapters/core-netscaler-adapter/src/main/resources/core-netscaler-adapter-seed.sql

+   You should modify the SQL data in these files to match your deployment details.
+For the 'loadbalancingadapter' DB, the passwords of your hosts (loadbalancing devices) are stored in an encrypted form in your 'adapter_host' table.
+You can use the 'cryptotool.sh to encrypt a password and store in the database using the following command:

+       bin/cryptotool.sh -enc <password_in_clear>

+   Similarly to decrypt a value found in the DB, you can use the following command can be used:

+       bin/cryptotool.sh -dec <encrypted_password>

+   The encryption/decryption key used is the one configured in your public-api.conf file.

 Now you can access the Atlas REST API eg. do a GET on [http://localhost:8080/v1.1/1000/loadbalancers](http://localhost:8080/v1.1/1000/loadbalancers) where 1000 is a tenant_id.
 What does it return?
-May be its time to do a POST.
+May be it's time to do a POST.
 More more operations, [http://wiki.openstack.org/Atlas-LB](http://wiki.openstack.org/Atlas-LB)

 ### Deploy under Glassfish Application Server